Wall Street on track to match longest winning streak of 2021 - WTMJ

 Investors are also working through economic data that showed Americans cut back on spending last month.

-The S&P 500 index was up 0.1% as of 11:05 a.m.
+The S&P 500 index wobbled between gains and losses of less than 0.1% as of 12:23 p.m.
 Eastern.
 A sixth-day of gains for the index would match its longest winning streak so far this year.
-The Dow Jones Industrial Average was down 0.5%, pulled lower by energy companies and banks as bond yields and oil prices fell.
-The technology-heavy Nasdaq Composite rose 1%.
+The Dow Jones Industrial Average was down 151 points, or 0.5%, to 32,802, pulled lower by industrial companies and banks as bond yields and oil prices fell.
+The technology-heavy Nasdaq Composite rose 0.7%.

 Americans spent less last month, partly due to bad weather in parts of the country that kept shoppers away from stores, and partly due to their December and January stimulus payments running out.
 Retail sales fell a seasonally adjusted 3% in February from the month before, the U.S. Commerce Department said Tuesday.
 February’s drop followed soaring sales in January as people spent $600 stimulus checks sent at the end of last year.
 In fact, the Commerce Department revised its January number upwards to 7.6% from its previously reported rise of 5.3%.